-- (iii) 24° (iv) 75° - Ans. (ii) 48.75° - (d) Which of the following statements is not correct? - (i) Air is an optically rarer medium as compared to glass and water. - (ii) Glass is an optically denser medium than air and water. - (iii) Water is optically rarer than air but optically denser than glass. - (iv) Greater the difference in speeds of light in two media, greater will be the deviation in the path of light in the second medium.

-- Ans. (iii) Water is optically rarer than air but optically denser than glass.

-- (e) A ray of light passes from a medium A to another medium B. No refraction of light takes place if the ray of light hits the boundary of medium B at an angle of

-- (i) 30° (ii) 45°
+- Ans. (ii) 48.75° - (d) Which of the following statements is not correct? - (i) Air is an optically rarer medium as compared to glass and water. - (ii) Glass is an optically denser medium than air and water. - (iii) Water is optically rarer than air but optically denser than glass. - (iv) Greater the difference in speeds of light in two media, greater will be the deviation in the path of light in the second medium. - Ans. (iii) Water is optically rarer than air but optically denser than glass. - (e) A ray of light passes from a medium A to another medium B. No refraction of light takes place if the ray of light hits the boundary of medium B at an angle of - (i) 30° (ii) 45° (iii) 90° (iv) 105° - Ans. (iii) 90° - 20.
+In optics, the branch of physics that studies the behaviours of light, a diaphragm is a thin opaque structure with an opening (aperture) at the centre.

-- (iv) 105°

-- Ans. (iii) 90°

-17. In optics, the branch of physics that studies the behaviours of light, a diaphragm is a thin opaque structure with an opening (aperture) at the centre.
 The diaphragm's role is to stop the passage of light, except for the light passing through the aperture.
 The diaphragm is placed in the light path of a lens or objective, and the size of the aperture regulates the amount of light that passes through the lens.
 The centre of the diaphragm's aperture coincides with the optical axis of the lens system.
 In the human eye, mydriasis is a condition where the excitation of the radial muscle fibres attached to the diaphragm causes the aperture to dilate (expand) even when it is not supposed to.
 It is generally caused due to certain drugs or because of trauma to the nerves in the region.

 - I. (a) What are the names of the diaphragm and the aperture in the human eye? - (b) In what light conditions is the aperture in the human eye supposed to dilate and when is it supposed to contract? - (c) What happens to the aperture when focusing on a near object?
-Does it dilate or contract? - (d) What is the colour of the aperture in the human eye?
-Why? - Ans. (a) Iris and pupil, respectively - (b) Dilate in low light conditions and contract in strong light - (c) Contract - (d) Black, as it absorbs almost all light falling on it - II. (a) The branch of Physics that studies the behaviours of light is known as
+Does it dilate or contract?

+- (c) What is the colour of the aperture in the human eye?
+Why? - Ans. (a) Iris and pupil, respectively - (b) Dilate in low light conditions and contract in strong light - (c) Contract